kelp-chip/github-user-browser/README.md

 ## What is it?

-A single page application that lets you look up github user information by usernames.
+A single page application that displays github user information by inputting a username.

 [Live Demo](https://github-user-search-lk.herokuapp.com/)